-The Detectives for the Enforcement Branch are the leading experts in the field of insurance fraud.
-They are trained in criminal investigations and provide assistance, as well as training for consumers and law enforcement agencies.
-The Detectives, as sworn peace officers, must possess eligibility for the California Commission on Peace Officer Standards and Training (POST) Basic or Specialized Certificate and are authorized and expected, among other things, to: interview witnesses and suspects, write and serve search warrants, execute felony arrests, conduct undercover and surveillance operations, write detailed investigative reports, and work with prosecuting agencies.
+Investigators for the Fraud Division are the leading experts in the field of insurance fraud investigation.
+They conduct complex criminal investigations of insurance fraud and other related crimes.
+Fraud Division investigators work closely with allied law enforcement agencies on the local, state and federal level as well as prosecutors in the continued fight against fraud in the state of California.
+In addition, investigators and provide training to the public and private sector in order to raise awareness of insurance fraud and the impact these crimes have.
+As sworn peace officers they must possess eligibility for the California Commission on Peace Officer Standards and Training (POST) Basic or Specialized Certificate and are authorized and expected to: interview witnesses and suspects, write and serve search warrants, execute felony arrests, conduct undercover and surveillance operations, write detailed investigative reports, and work with prosecuting agencies.

-The Department provides a Basic Investigator Course to familiarize new detectives with the fundamentals of investigating insurance fraud cases and the Fraud Division's policies and procedures.
-Other training offered include, but are not limited to: Building Entry, Covert Operations, Surveillance, Search and Arrest Warrants, and Computer Forensics.
+The Department provides a Basic Investigator Course to familiarize new Fraud Investigators with the fundamentals of investigating insurance fraud cases and the Fraud Division's policies and procedures.
+Other training offered include, but are not limited to: Building Entry, Firearms, Defensive Tactics, Investigative Techniques, Arrest and Control, Undercover Operations, Surveillance, Search and Arrest Warrants.

-Detectives with unique capabilities may have the opportunity to work special assignments such as: Automobile Theft Taskforce, Mexico Liaison Unit, Pharmaceutical Fraud Unit, Firearms Instructor, Arrest and Control Instructor, Staff Instructor, Enforcement Tactics Instructor, Underground Economy Taskforce, Internal Affairs, Homeland Security Liaison, and Organized Crime Specialist.
+Fraud Investigators with unique capabilities may have the opportunity to work special assignments such as: Automobile Theft Taskforce, Mexico Liaison Unit, Pharmaceutical Fraud Unit, Staff Instructor, Enforcement Tactics Instructor, Computer Forensic Team, Background Investigator, Underground Economy Taskforce, Internal Affairs, Homeland Security Liaison, and Organized Crime Specialist.

 CalPERS Peace Officer Retirement